-The Northwest Power and Conservation Council's (NWPCC) recommended Plan for the next 20 years consists largely of using aggressive conservation as a resource, supplemented with wind power, a small amount of coal, and an even smaller amount of natural gas-fired generation, in combustion turbines.
+The Northwest Power and Conservation Council's (NWPCC) ((recommended Plan for the next 20 years consists largely of using aggressive conservation as a resource, supplemented with wind power, a small amount of coal, and an even smaller amount of natural gas fired generation, in combustion turbines.
 Notably, cogeneration (employed at two King County wastewater treatment facilities) also figures in the mix, albeit contributing a relatively small amount of the region's total energy.
-No significant addition of hydropower resources is projected.
+No significant addition of hydropower resources is projected.) sixth plan indicates no significant addition of hydropower resources is projected.
+The NWPCC plan also identifies Protected Areas to protect some streams and wildlife habitats from hydroelectric development where such development would have major negative impacts that could not be reversed.
+In these areas, the NWPCC finds that mitigation techniques cannot assure that all adverse impacts of hydroelectric development on these fish and wildlife populations will be mitigated; that even small hydroelectric projects may have unacceptable individual and cumulative impacts on these resources; and protecting these resources and habitats from hydroelectric development is consistent with an adequate, efficient, economical, and reliable power supply.

 Electrical utilities supplying King County are required by Washington State law to plan for their electric power resources in an integrated resource planning process very similar to the process that the NWPCC used for its 6th Power Plan.
 County suppliers Puget Sound Energy, Seattle City Light and Snohomish County Public Utility District are required by state law to regularly assess their power needs, supply strategies and impacts using Integrated Resource Plans (IRPs).
-The passage of the I-937 renewable resource portfolio standard has increased the demand (and attendant value of) qualified renewable resources.